StormLbn/bankease/README.md

 ### Build and run

+#### With an IDE :
+- Open the `bankease` project folder (containing the source code) with your IDE.
+- Set the JDK of the project, ideally Java 17 to avoid eventual conflicts - refer to your IDE's documentation if you don't know how to set JDK
+- Add the mysql connector to the project's modules - again, refer to your IDE's documentation
+- Run the `bankease.Main` class.

+#### With a terminal :

 Compile the source code as a .jar file and run the application.
 In a terminal open in the `bankease/bankease` folder :